 SECTION III - PAYMENT OF DUES:

-Dues shall be: sixty dollars ($60.00) per year for 2010; sixty-five dollars ($65.00) for 2011; and, seventy dollars ($70.00) for 2012, subject to the following: (amended 12/2009)
+Dues shall be:ninety dollars ($90.00), subject to the following: (amended 2/2019)

 Dues must be “Paid in Full” immediately upon acceptance in Double T.

-There will be available, a one-time only trial Bowhunter Affiliate Membership, which will entitle these individuals to the use of our club facilities at the cost of thirty-five dollars ($35.00) for the months of August, September, October .
+There will be available, a one-time only trial Bowhunter Affiliate Membership, which will entitle these individuals to the use of our club facilities at the cost of fifty dollars ($50.00) for the months of August, September, October .
 This fee will be applicable towards full membership in the club, if applied for by the end of the calendar year.
-These affiliate members will be expected to uphold all range rules and regulations and to show their receipt or Bowhunter badge upon request of any regular club member. (amended 01/2013)
+These affiliate members will be expected to uphold all range rules and regulations and to show their receipt or Bowhunter badge upon request of any regular club member. (amended 2/2019)